Updated April 25, 2018

-(Another unintended consequence if all guns were confiscated and a vast black market materialized: Guns would likely cost more, perhaps much more.
+If all guns were confiscated and a vast black market materialized, guns would likely cost more, perhaps much more.
 That could mean thieves, muggers, burglars, home-invaders, and other criminals would face a higher operating cost.
 And that could lead to even more thieving, mugging, burglarizing, and home-invading to make up the difference.)

 “…[T]he UK has some of the toughest gun control laws in the world,” reports the BBC.
 The result of all this gun control?
 A London homicide rate higher than New York’s, at least in the short term” due to the use of knives.
 (I can’t thinking of an analogy: taking away shoppers’ cars to keep them from shopping.
 Would they not then go shopping via bicycle, cab, bus…?)